DagonMetric/ng-log/modules/ng-log/README.md

-# Logging Modules for Angular
+# Logging Package for Angular

 Contains logging abstractions and a few implementations for Angular.